nrwl/nx/docs/shared/nx-plugin.md

 npx create-nx-plugin my-org --pluginName my-plugin
 ```

-This command creates a brand new workspace, and sets up a pre-configured plugin with the specified name.
+This command creates a brand-new workspace, and sets up a pre-configured plugin with the specified name.

 > Note, the command above will create a plugin the package name set to `@my-org/my-plugin`.
 You can pass `--importPath` to provide a different package name.